-PROBLEMS (SYMPTOMS) Safety Guidelines detailed throughou POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Basic Machine Problems Π Major physical or electrical damage s evident when the sheet metal cov- ers are removed.
-Contact your local authorized Lincoln Electric Field Service facility for technical assistance.
-Input fuses keep blowing, or input breaker keeps tripping.
+PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Basic Machine Problems COUNSE OF ACTION Major physical or electrical damage is evident when the sheet metal covers are removed.
+Contact your local authorized Lincoln technical assistance.
+Electric Field Service facility for Input fuses keep blowing, or input breaker keeps tripping.
 Make certain that fuses or breakers are properly sized.
 Welding procedure is drawing too much output current, or duty cycle is too high.
-There is internal damage to the power source.
-See Installation section of this manual for recommended fuse and breaker sizes.
-Reduce output current, duty cycle, or both.
-Contact an authorized Lincoln Electric Service facility.
+There is internal damage to the power source. cycle, or both.
 Machine will not power up (no lights, no fan, etc.) Make certain that the Power Switch (SW1) is in the "ON" posi- tion.
-Fuse(s) (in reconnect area) may have opened.
+Fuse F1 (in reconnect area) may have opened.
 Input voltage selection made improperly.
-Circuit breaker CB1 (on case back) may have opened.
-Check Replace.
-Also, check input voltage selection.
-Power down, check input voltage reconnect according to diagram on reconnect cover.
-Reset.
-Thermal LED is lit.
+Circuit breaker CB1 (on case back) may have opened. age selection.
+3. Power down, check input voltage reconnect according to diagram on reconnect cover Thermal LED is lit.
 Output rectifier thermostat has opened.
 After machine has cooled, reduce load, duty cycle, or both.
-DC Bus PC board thermostat has opened.
-Check for material blocking intake or exhaust louvers.
-Check for excessive load on 40VDC supply.
-Machine won't weld, can't get any butput.
+DC Bus PC board thermostat has opened. intake or exhaust louvers.
+Machine won't weld, can't get any output.
 (CR1 will not pull in.)
 Input voltage is too low or too high.
 If the Thermal LED is also lit.
 Primary current limit has been exceeded.
 Possible short in out- put circuit.
 Turn machine off.
 Remove all loads from the output of the machine.
 Turn back on.
 This problem will normally be accompanied by an error code.
-Error codes are displayed as a series of red and green flashes by the status light.
-Make certain that input voltage is proper, according to the Rating Plate located on the rear of the machine.
-See "Yellow Thermal LED is Lit" section.
-If condition persists, turn power off, and contact an authorized Lincoln Electric Field Service facility.
-See "Troubleshooting the Power Wave / Power Feed System Using the Status LED" section of this text.
+Error codes are displayed as a series of red and green flashes by the status light. proper, according to the Rating Plate located on the rear of the machine.
+2. See "Yellow Thermal LED is Lit" section.
+3. If condition persists, turn power off, and contact an authorized Lincoln Electric Field Service facility.